BestTimesToVisit.com Logo

 food

-Don't miss trying 'pepián,' a rich, traditional Guatemalan stew, or 'kak'ik,' a turkey soup.
-For an authentic and affordable meal, head to the Mercado de Artesanías (craft market) where you can find local eateries serving delicious, homestyle dishes.
+Don't miss trying 'pepián,' a rich, traditional Guatemalan stew, often served with rice and tortillas.
+For a local experience, head to the Mercado de Artesanías (craft market) where you can find delicious and affordable street food stalls, but be sure to choose vendors with high turnover.

 safety